 Remember a while back writer/producer Eric D. Wilkinson posted an ad pitching a potential Die Hard 6?
 He was equally as disappointed with the Year One idea as the rest of us were and came up with his own script.

-It’s actually quite a similar story to Only the Good Die Hard which was a script from Craig McInnes which we reviewed a few months back.
-That also involved McClane going to prison but the rest of the story was quite different.
+It’s actually quite a similar story to Only the Good Die Hard which was a script from Craig McInnes; that also involved McClane going to prison but the rest of the story was quite different.

 Personally I think Die Hard is finished; there are cool directions it could have gone in but with Bruce Willis having disappeared up his own arse a while ago then the days of the cool/vulnerable McClane we all loved are gone forever.